 If you are looking for strategies to backtest, look no further than this book.
 Even if you don't use any of the trading strategies in this book, you get some great ideas on how to look at the markets and formulate trading strategies.[Learn more…]

-Books on Trading Psychology and Wealth Awareness
+Books on Trading Psychology

 The best books for traders are not limited to books that are only about entries and exits.
 Psychology is actually a more important factor in your trading success.
 These books will help you overcome fears doubts and other hangups that limit us as traders.